Instructions for Completing Financial Statements

 Family law files involve a lot of preparation, and there’s plenty of information exchanged between the sides.

-One important exception to this is the pieces of identification you provide, which will be copied and returned to you immediately.
+One important exception to this is the piece of identification you provide when you initially retain a lawyer, which will be copied and returned to you immediately.
 Identification requirements are quite routine, and should not be taken as a sign that the lawyer does not trust you or thinks you are pretending to be someone else.